Maurice Malone

 Denim Workshop: Learn How To Make Jeans

-If you’re interested, sign up now to the emailing list at WilliamsburgGarment.com, MauriceMaloneUSA.com, or MakingABrand.co.
+If you’re interested, sign up now at MauriceMaloneUSA.com.
 You can also follow any of our social media channels for updates when enrollment opens.

 Denim Workshop is part of my goal to help inspire and develop the next generation of great denim designers.